Tom94/tev/README.md

 ```
 where integers are encoded in little endian.

 There are helper functions in [Ipc.cpp](src/Ipc.cpp) (`IpcPacket::set*`) that show exactly how each packet has to be assembled.
-These functions do not rely on external dependencies, so it is recommended to copy and paste them into your project for interfacing with __tev__.
+These functions do not rely on external dependencies, so you can copy and paste them into your project to interface with __tev__.

 ## Building tev